ALS drug wins FDA approval despite questionable data

 Amylyx’s drug is the latest in a string of neurological drugs that have won FDA approval despite questionable effectiveness data.
 The agency is still facing two government probes into its approval of the Alzheimer’s drug Aduhelm last year, which has not yet been shown to slow the disease.

-The latest FDA drug approval followed a remarkably turbulent path to market, including two negative reviews by the FDA internal scientists, who called the company’s results “borderline” and “not persuasive.”
+The latest approval followed a remarkably turbulent path, including two negative reviews by the FDA’s internal scientists, who called the company’s results “borderline” and “not persuasive.”
 A panel of outside advisers backed that negative opinion in March, narrowly voting against the drug.

 But the FDA has faced intense pressure from ALS patients, advocates and members of Congress.
 In recent weeks the agency received more than 1,300 written comments from the ALS community supporting the treatment.